GurvindarK/Analysis-of-sales-data/README.md

 I analyzed sample sales data to address the following questions.
 The link to the data is provided above.
 Additionally, I outlined some uses of the study.

 ## Q1. popular product
- >-Overall
+ >-Overall,
  >-Country wise
 ## Q2.
 Popular deal size
 ## Q3.
 Does deal size and sales?
->-Overall
+>-Overall,
 >-Country Wise
 ## Q4.
 Top consumer countries
->-According to number of orders
+>-According to number of orders,
 >-According to Sales

 ## Why need this study: